Yacht Charter and Boat Rentals in Portorosa

 What are the Marinas in Portorosa?

-Marina di Portorosoa was built as part of the planned holiday village in 1993.
-It is a major yacht charter base and well equipped with all you need for a relaxed sailing holiday.
+Marina di Portorosoa was built as part of the planned vacation village in 1993.
+It is a major yacht charter base and well equipped with all you need for a relaxed sailing vacation.

-When are the best times to hire a boat in Portorosa?
+When are the best times to rent a boat in Portorosa?

-Do you have to pay a deposit when hiring a Yacht in Portorosa?
+Do you have to pay a deposit when renting a Yacht in Portorosa?

 What happens if my Yacht breaks down?